clojurewerkz/monger.docs/articles/integration.md

 Just like with `clojure.data.json` integration, there is nothing else you have to do.
 This feature is optional:
 Monger does not depend on `clj-time` or `Joda Time` and won't add unused dependencies to your project.

+This means that you need to add dependencies on `clj-time` and `clojure.data.json` to your project before requiring `monger.joda-time`.

 ### clojure.core.cache